SeiryuZ/HemeWeb/proposal/README.md

 [need better transition from cloud computing HPC to the push for reproducibility]
-In scientific computing, there has been a push to make a computational results reproducible even if it is complex.
+In scientific computing, there has been a push to make a computational results reproducible even if it is complex[15].
 This push make sures that research results adhere to scientific method, that is reproducible by our peers.
 As traditionally, HPC resources are in-house, this hinders the reproducibility aspect of the research.
 However, with cloud, this enable people to access this resources more easily, for example:
-Galaxy[2].
+Galaxy[2] that enable people to compose, run, and share their modelling simulation.